apache/pulsar/site2/docs/io-flume-sink.md

 ---
-id: io-flume-source
+id: io-flume-sink
-title: Flume source connector
+title: Flume sink connector
-sidebar_label: Flume source connector
+sidebar_label: Flume sink connector
 ---

-The Flume source connector pulls messages from logs to Pulsar topics.
+The Flume sink connector pulls messages from Pulsar topics to logs.

 ## Configuration

-The configuration of the Flume source connector has the following properties.
+The configuration of the Flume sink connector has the following properties.

 ### Property